-What is the QLTS
+What is the Qualified Lawyers Transfer Scheme (QLTS)

-If you are a foreign qualified lawyer, the Qualified Lawyers Transfer Scheme offers you an excellent opportunity to deepen your legal knowledge, develop your career, and join one of the most honorable law societies in the world.
+If you are a foreign qualified lawyer, the Qualified Lawyers Transfer Scheme (QLTS) offers you an excellent opportunity to deepen your legal knowledge, develop your career, and join one of the most honorable law societies in the world.

 The Qualified Lawyers Transfer Scheme, or QLTS, is one of the possible routes for foreign qualified lawyers and barristers from England and Wales to become solicitors of England and Wales.
 This examination is regulated by the Solicitors Regulation Authority (SRA) and is provided by Kaplan QLTS, the only assessment body which is authorised to administer the exam.